- Reference Number: HEY-669/2020

 - Departments: Gynaecology

 This leaflet has been produced to give you general information about your treatment.
-Most of your questions should be answered by this leaflet It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+Most of your questions should be answered by this leaflet It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is a Cervical Ectropian?

 Bleeding after sex and excessive vaginal discharge are usually caused by a process which affects the cervix.
 This is called an ectropion or ectopy.
 This is a normal occurrence in which the delicate cells that line the cervical canal spread onto the surface of the cervix and become exposed.
 The cervix appears red because the cells that line the cervical canal are thinner compared to the thicker cells that are on the outside of the cervix.
 These delicate cells are more likely to bleed whilst having sex or whilst taking a smear test.
 The cells also produce mucus to lubricate the vagina.
 If these cells are exposed you may notice an increase in discharge.

 Cervical ectropion is related to the hormone oestrogen.
 It is common in young women and those taking the oral combined contraceptive pill.

 Why do I need Cryocautery?